vik-y/mongodump-s3/README.md

 > Docker Image with Alpine Linux, mongodump and awscli for backup mongo database to s3

+## New Features
+This project is a fork of Drivetech/mongodump-s3 which is no longer maintained.
+I have added a lot more features into this fork.
+Majorly
+1. Slack notifications support
+2. Support for using any S3 compatible storage endpoint
+3. Support for mongodb 4.x versions
+4. Added tests backed by github actions to ensure the backups actually work

 ## Use

 ### Periodic backup